Atomic scale structure and dynamical properties of (TeO$_2$)$_{1-x}$-(Na$_2$O)$_{x}$ glasses through first-principles modeling and XRD measurements: Results and discussion

 To evaluate the long-range mobility of Na-ions, we analyzed the log-log plot of the mean square displacement (MSD) and $\beta$ (Eq.\ref{d2}) as a function of time (t) at the considered temperatures as shown in Fig.[\ref{fig10}].
 Three different regimes of ion motion can be distinguished.
 The initial stage reveals a ballistic regime, where MSD varies quadratically with time ($\beta$=2).
 As time increases above 0.1 ps, the system enters a caging regime, where Na$^+$ cations are confined by their local environments.
 This regime is characterized by $\beta$ values lower than 1 and persists for approximately 10 ps \cite{weeks2002subdiffusion,rips1994cage,pham2023unveiling}.
 Following this phase, Na$^+$ cations enter the diffusive regime, where they travel along diffusion pathways, and the MSD increases linearly with time.
 This transition marks the onset of long-range diffusion and is characterized by a $\beta$ value approaching 1.
 The rate at which it reaches this value accelerates with increasing temperature; however, it exhibits increased statistical noise at extended times.

-The Na self-diffusion coefficients $D_{\text{Na}}$ evaluated within the diffusion regime and the corresponding ionic conductivities $\sigma_{\text{Na}}$ are plotted as a function of temperature in Fig.S8 and Fig.[\ref{fig11}], respectively.
-Values of tracer conductivity and ionic conductivity extrapolated at T = 300 K as well as the activation energies E$_{a}$ are reported in Table \ref{table4}.
+The Na self-diffusion coefficients $D_{\text{Na}}^{*}$ evaluated within the diffusion regime and the corresponding ionic conductivities $\sigma_{\text{Na}}^{*}$ are plotted as a function of temperature in Fig.S8 and Fig.[\ref{fig11}], respectively.
+The measured $\sigma_{\text{Na}}$ at x=0.10 and x=0.30 are also shown in Fig.[\ref{fig11}].